caphefalumi/WordToExcel/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE.md)

 # WordToExcel

-WordToExcel is a Python script that converts multiple-choice questions from a Word document into Excel format suitable for Quizizz.
-This tool simplifies the process of creating quizzes for Quizizz using questions stored in Word documents.
+WordToExcel is a Python script that simplifies the process of converting multiple-choice questions from a Word document into Excel format suitable for Quizizz.
+This tool streamlines the creation of quizzes for Quizizz using questions stored in Word documents.

 ## Table of Contents